Maximizing productivity with workflow management

 What is a workflow management system?

 A workflow management system (WfMS) is a software tool that allows an organization to document its processes, standardize them, and store them in a central location.
-This optimization allows all stakeholders to access, arrange, control, and track workflows as a team.
+This optimization allows all stakeholders to access, arrange, control, and track workflows.

 Therefore, the process reduces the need for asking fact-finding questions that the system can answer.
-In other words, no more losing track of email threads.
+In other words, no more hunting through buried email threads to find process answers.

-Another benefit to a WfMS is that it can automate tasks not requiring a human hand.
-For example, suppose the workflow awaits someone to complete a pending assignment.
-The tool uses workflow notifications to remind the assignee about the task if they forget and don’t complete it by the due date and time.
+Another benefit to a WfMS is that it automates tasks not requiring a human hand.
+For example, suppose a workflow awaits the completion of a pending assignment.
+The tool uses workflow notifications to remind the assignee about the task if they don’t complete it by the due date.

 WfMS is also known as business process management (BPM).
 BPM denotes many workflows and processes, supporting the entire business process development cycle.